Switch energy supplier

 You might be charged if you leave a supplier before your fixed tariff contract ends.
 This is called an exit fee.
 Check your bill or online account to see if you have an exit fee.

-If your contract ends in fewer than 42 days, you won't have to pay an exit fee.
 Check your contract or contact your supplier if you're not sure when your contract ends.

 - how much you’d save by switching